bhartl/docker-tutorial/Readme.md

 With Docker, we can package an application into an Image and let it run virtually anywhere.

-### Delete a Ctonainer
+### Delete a Container

-We can now run docker multiple times, which leaves stray containers that may eat up disk space.
+If we run docker multiple times, which leaves stray containers that may eat up disk space.
 Hence, as a rule of thumb, we can clean up containers once we are done with them.
 To do that, we can run the `docker rm` command: Just copy the container IDs (we can find those via the `docker ps -a` command) and execute